Skip to content

 June 9, 2025, 12:32 pm | Read time: 4 minutes

-Tomatoes are among the most popular vegetables in home gardens.
-It’s all the more frustrating when brown spots suddenly appear on leaves or fruits. myHOMEBOOK explains how to identify late blight—and what steps to take next.
+Tomatoes are among the most popular vegetable plants in home gardens.
+It’s especially frustrating when brown spots suddenly appear on leaves or fruits. myHOMEBOOK explains how to identify blight–and what steps to take next.

-In humid summers, hobby gardeners often face a familiar problem: brown, rotten spots on tomato plants and fruits.
-In many cases, the culprit is the so-called late blight–a fungal disease that can quickly destroy the entire harvest.
+In wet summers, hobby gardeners often face a familiar problem: brown, rotten spots on tomato plants and fruits.
+In many cases, the so-called late blight is to blame–a fungal disease that can quickly destroy the entire harvest.
 But how exactly does it develop?
 How can you recognize it?
 And how can the damage be limited?

 How to Recognize Late Blight on Tomatoes?